Management of tuberculosis: First line

-First-line anti-tuberculous drug names are often remembered with the mnemonic "RIPE," referring to the use of a rifamycin (like rifampin), isoniazid, pyrazinamide, and ethambutol.
+First-line anti-tuberculous drug names are often remembered with the mnemonic "RIPE", referring to the use of rifamycin (like rifampin), isoniazid, pyrazinamide, and ethambutol.

 In US practice, names and abbreviations that are not universally accepted are used.
 For example, rifampicin is referred to as rifampin and is abbreviated as RIF, while streptomycin is referred to as STM.
 The notations RIF, RFP, and RMP have all been frequently used for rifampicin, and the notations IRPE, HRZE, RIPE, and IREP for combination regimens are all synonyms or nearly synonyms depending on dosage schedules.
 Other abbreviations have also been widely used).

 In this system, which the World Health Organization (WHO) supports, "RIPE" is "RHZE".
 (Both have mnemonic potential, as tuberculosis is named after tubercles (small tubers), and a tuber can be ripe and can be a rhizome.)
+This regimen is also known as "HREZ".

 Drug regimens are similarly abbreviated in a semi standardized manner.
 The drugs are listed using their single letter abbreviations (in the order given above, which is roughly the order of introduction into clinical practice).
 A prefix denotes the number of months the treatment should be given for; a subscript denotes intermittent dosing (so 3 means three times a week) and no subscript means daily dosing.

 Most regimens have an initial high-intensity phase, followed by a continuation phase (also called a consolidation phase or eradication phase): the high-intensity phase is given first, then the continuation phase, the two phases divided by a slash.